 7. White Vinegar

-Dilute vinegar with water (1:1 ratio).
-Next, spray this homemade termite killer directly onto the termites.
+To give it a try, dilute vinegar with water (1:1 ratio).
+Spray this homemade termite killer directly onto the termites.

 8. Remove the Old Tree Stump